Back in the UK (politics going mad) after spending 3 years in New York, USA and then doing some travelling in Thailand, Laos, Vietnam and Cambodia.

 I originally started off in the online industry back in 1993/4 when I did an MSc in Computer Science.
 I was super interested in virtual reality and computer graphics.

-Then the web took off and I’ve been surfing it ever since building digital applications.
+Then the web took off and I’ve been surfing it ever since building digital applications and infrastructure.

 Since then I’ve worked for both corporates and social causes.